 The activities of the Trust are spread across all districts of the country.
 Staffs at the Prothom Alo Head Office in Dhaka, regional correspondences and members of "Prothom Alo Bondhu Shobha" also assist in smooth functioning of all the programmes.

-The Trust comprises of eleven trustees from different segments of society.
+The Trust comprises of ten trustees from different segments of society.
 They are-

 The Trust is maintained by Managing Trustee, who is also the editor of the Prothom Alo, and the Trust coordinator.
 Matters are discussed with the Trustees in meetings and decisions taken.
 The President, the Vice President and the Treasurer are elected for a three year term.
 Advisors to the Trust also impart and share their knowledge to ensure smooth functioning of the Trust.
-Currently, Kutubuddin Ahmed is the Chairman, Rupali Chowdhury is the Vice Chairman and Barrister Tanzib-Ul-Alam is the Treasurer of Prothom Alo Trust.
+Currently, Rupali Chowdhury is the Chairman and Syed Mahbubur Rahman is the Vice Chairman of Prothom Alo Trust.
 Matiur Rahman is the Managing Trustee of Prothom Alo Trust.

 To prevent drug trafficking and to lower the rate of drug abuse in society the government has taken some steps with assistance from the UN.
 To make significant change the effort however must come from all strata of society and the level of awareness amongst the general population must increase.
 To curb the vicious influence of drugs, the Trust maintains a separate Fund which works toward raising social awareness.

 One of the vital operations of the Prothom Alo Trust is the maintenance of the "Prothom Alo Relief Fund".
 To combat the effects of cyclones, drought, monga (prevalent repeated phenomenon of poverty and hunger) the Fund distributes food, drinking water, oral saline, clothes etc. The Trust made significant contribution to the victims of cyclones Sidr and Aila.